We know you’re anxious to give your child every advantage you can – and the sooner there’s a plan in place, the better.

 - back and front copies of all active insurance cards

-- complete intake packet
+- complete welcome packet

 Most insurance companies require your child to have a medical diagnosis of Autism Spectrum Disorder before they’ll authorize services.
 Our Intake Specialist will contact your insurance provider to confirm your eligibility for ABA services.
 Once approved, we’ll schedule the initial assessment.

 Next, one of our Board-Certified Behavioral Analysts (BCBA) will schedule an appointment to conduct an initial assessment of your child.
 Through interviews, checklists, and direct observations, the BCBA will: